 - to speak to a variety of sources, particularly students and residents.

-The Project Medical Education model program is highly flexible.
-The basic program contains 12 modules that can be presented in their entirety as a 1 ½ day program; these modules may be compressed, expanded or rearranged depending upon the individual needs of the institution or the participant's schedule.
+The Project Medical Education model program is a highly flexible program consisting of 12 modules.
+These modules presented in their entirety constitute a 1 ½ day program, but they may be compressed, expanded or rearranged depending upon the individual needs of the institution or the participant's schedule.